 With regards to EKO S.A.'s cases, the Group has filed an appeal to the European Court of Human Rights as it assesses that the above Court decisions contradict the provisions of the European Convention on Human Rights.
+The European Court has notified EKO that its appeal is admissible and will be heard.
 In this context, Group Management assesses that the probability of a favorable outcome from the European Courts is more likely than not, which may as a result change the Supreme Administrative Court's position, which will subsequently result in a favorable outcome for the Group.
 For the reasons mentioned above, the Group has not raised a provision with regards to these cases.

 In 2019, the customs authorities in North Macedonia, conducted an audit in OKTA, with regards to excise duties of eurodiesel imports, for the fiscal years 2014 - 2018.
-They are of the opinion that, excise duties related to these imports, were not correctly calculated and they issued relevant decisions for the fiscal year 2014, imposing additional amounts of \in 380 thousands, which were paid in 2020.
+They are of the opinion that, excise duties related to these imports, were not correctly calculated and they issued relevant decisions for the fiscal year 2014, imposing additional amounts of $\in$ 380 thousands, which were paid in 2020.
 OKTA filed lawsuits within 2019, initiating administrative disputes, seeking full annulment, on grounds of substantial violations of procedural rules from the customs authorities' side, their failure to completely and correctly establish the facts of the case and to correctly apply substantive laws.
-From July 2020 until April 2021, the customs authorities issued new decisions for the fiscal years 2015, 2016 and 2017, imposing additional amounts of \in 7.7 million.
-The Company is filing lawsuits, within the relevant deadlines, seeking full annulment, for the same reasons.
-As at 31 March 2021, OKTA recognised a provision of \in 12.7 million (31 December 2020: \in 12.7 million) (Note 5), representing the Group's best estimate of potential future cash outflows, against its exposure for these uncertain tax position.
+From July 2020 until June 2021, the customs authorities issued new decisions for the fiscal years 2015, 2016 and 2017, imposing additional amounts of $\in$ 8.2 million.
+OKTA is filing lawsuits, within the relevant deadlines, seeking full annulment, for the same reasons.
+As at 30 June 2021, the respective provision included in the consolidated statement of financial position was $\in$ 12.7 million (31 December 2020: $\in$ 12.7 million), representing the Group's best estimate of potential future cash outflows, against its exposure for these uncertain tax position.
+The maximum amount, which can potentially be imposed by the customs, is estimated at $\in$ 17.1 million, comprising of excise duty, VAT and interest.
 The Group retains its position that it has acted in full compliance with all relevant laws, also as per expert's opinions received and intents to contest such decision to the ultimate judicial level, in both local and if possible, international level.

-INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIOD ENDED 31 MARCH 2021
+INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2021